 Being a Peacekeeper Series

-The Being a Peacekeeper Series (BAPK) is a joint initiative of the International Peace Institute and the Pearson Centre.
-The series of high-level regional roundtables brings together existing, emerging, and potential troop- and police-contributing countries with senior UN officials in an informal setting to allow for an open exchange of experiences, successes, concerns, and opportunities.
+The Being a Peacekeeper Series (BAPK) is an ongoing initiative of the International Peace Institute, in collaboration with the United Nations Department of Peacekeeping Operations and Department of Field Support (DPKO/DFS).
+Initiated in 2010, Being a Peacekeeper is a series of high-level roundtables organized in each region bringing together existing, emerging, and potential troop- and police-contributing countries (TCC/PCCs) and senior UN officials for an exchange of lessons, concerns, and future opportunities.

-The overall objective of the Being a Peacekeeper Series is to increase the quantity and improve the quality of contributions to UN peacekeeping.
-It seeks to facilitate networking at a regional level among experienced contributors and countries considering becoming more actively engaged in peacekeeping.
-Finally, it provides a forum for interaction among peacekeeping contributors and other key elements in the UN peacekeeping system, such as DPKO/DFS, interested member states, and the policy research community.
+The objective of the Being a Peacekeeper Series is to increase the quantity and improve the quality of contributions to UN peacekeeping.
+It seeks to facilitate networking at a regional level among experienced contributors and countries wanting to be more actively engaged in peacekeeping.
+Finally, it provides a forum for interaction among contributors and other key elements in the UN peacekeeping system, such as DPKO/DFS, interested member states, and the policy research community.
+For new contributors, the series aims to demystify the experience of contributing to UN peace operations, stimulate knowledge-sharing, create learning opportunities, and develop productive partnerships between countries within a region.
+For new, old and potential contributors alike, the regional roundtables provide an opportunity for focused discussion around peacekeeping issues most relevant to the countries of each region, and a forum for interaction with each other and with senior UN officials.
+Being a Peacekeeper also aims to assist policy development within the UN Secretariat and facilitate DPKO/DFS outreach to peacekeeping contributors.

-Each regional roundtable is organized in close coordination with the UN Secretariat, a local partner institution, and the governments of the region.
-In December 2010, IPI hosted the kick-off global roundtable in New York City, sponsored by the Government of Morocco.
-In 2011, the Institute of Strategic and International Studies (ISIS) in Kuala Lumpur hosted the first regional roundtable, a meeting of Southeast Asian states and Japan and China, that was sponsored by the Government of Australia.
-In October 2012, a Being a Peacekeeper roundtable will be held in Europe, hosted in Berlin by the Centre for International Peace Operations (ZIF) and funded jointly by the Governments of France and Germany.
+In 2010, IPI hosted the kick-off global roundtable in New York City, sponsored by the Government of Morocco.
+In 2011, Kuala Lumpur was the site of the first regional roundtable, a meeting of Southeast Asian states, Japan and China, sponsored by the Government of Australia.
+In 2012, a Western European roundtable was hosted in Berlin by the Centre for International Peace Operations (ZIF), and sponsored by the German Federal Foreign Office and the French Ministry of Defense.
+In 2013, the third Being a Peacekeeper roundtable was held in Buenos Aires with eleven Latin American TCC/PCCs.
+In 2014 there are plans to hold a fourth roundtable in Belgrade, Serbia.

 Manager of Peace Operations Program